jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 Next up was climbing in Los Albercones.
 We started with La chica pelirroja, a wonderful 6a+ that felt like it just kept going and going (probably about 30 meters).
 This was one of my highlight routes of the trip.
 The climbing was pretty much vertical until you hit some slab near the top.
 Your toes disappeared into tiny slots as you edged your way up.

 The other route we climbed at Los Albercones was Putifero.
-This 30 meter route had a 5 rating in our Rockfax guidebook and at the time this book was published, it was considered one of the top 50 routes in El Chorro.
+This 30-meter route had a 5 rating in our Rockfax guidebook and at the time this book was published, it was considered one of the top 50 routes in El Chorro.
 This route gets a lot of traffic and it shows.
 I'd consider the crux of this route getting by the extremely polished holds near the beginning of this climb.
 Still a fun climb, but I thought La chica pelirroja was much more enjoyable.

 If you like long, nearly vertical routes then Los Albercones would be a great crag to visit.
 If you have a car, it is also near a parking lot.

-After those two routes we started the hike back to Olive Branch.
+After those two routes, we started the hike back to Olive Branch.
 A lot of this day was spent hiking.
-Our unfamiliarity with the area definitely caused us to waste a of time trying to figure out where we were and caused us to take non-optimal paths.
+Our unfamiliarity with the area definitely caused us to waste time trying to figure out where we were and caused us to take non-optimal paths.

 **March 24th**